Customer First, Quality First

 Items being addressed in the CQO system

-Clarify the responsibilities of Product Business Unit and Functional Collaboration Unit, as well as each region.
-Strengthen cooperation, and promote global quality improvement activities to achieve "Customer First, Quality First."
+• Clarify the responsibilities of the Research & Development Unit and Functional Collaboration Unit, as well as each region.
+Strengthen cooperation, and promote global quality improvement activities to achieve “Customer First, Quality First.”

-Raise awareness of quality in each region and area, as well as each Product Business Unit and Functional Collaboration Unit, and foster a culture in which top management itself takes the issue seriously.
+• Raise awareness of quality in each region and area, as well as each Research & Development Unit and Functional Collaboration Unit, and foster a culture in which top management itself takes the issue seriously.

 CQO Promotion Structure